 Seasonal Commercial Enterprise in Parks

-The Spring Program application intake is now open.
+The Spring Program application intake is now closed.

 The purpose of the Seasonal Commercial Enterprise in Parks program is to enhance the enjoyment and usage of parks by providing opportunities for Seasonal Commercial Enterprise through sport, recreation and/or cultural events or opportunities.
 The objectives are to ensure the Seasonal Commercial Enterprise provides a complimentary service to the park users’ experience and to ensure it supports the creation, enhancement, or continuation of tourism opportunities.